nyannkov/psg_mml/README.md

 ### PSG_MML_ASSERT(TF)

-A debugging macro; conditional validation by assert is performed using this macro.
-This macro defaults to empty.
-Note that this macro is only executed within a local function.
+Macro for debugging.
+The default for this macro is empty.
+This macro runs on conditional validation within a local function.

 # MML instructions